X01XX/UES-Forth/README.md

 In the results, regions not completely overlapped by other regions are <i>Defining</i> regions, others are <i>Placeholders</i>.
-Placeholder regions are caused by adjacent, similar, regions, not to be confused with the overlaps mentioned above.
+Placeholder regions are caused by adjacent, or overlapping, similar, regions, not to be confused with the dissimilar overlaps, mentioned above.

 When a corner is well developed, all adjacent dissimilar samples tested, the anchor will be in only one region, a defining region, else it will not be a valid corner.